advanced-security-demo/dismiss-alerts/tests/TEST_INSTRUCTIONS.md

 # Test Instructions

 1. Run `dismiss-alerts.yml` workflow to get baseline analysis.
-This should have 35 code scanning alerts
+This should have 31 open and 2 closed code scanning alerts
 2. Add `codeql` comment to the following files:

 | File        | Line No.    |